tbranyen/virtual-list/README.md

     return document.body.scrollTop;
   },

-  // Customize the scroller tag name.
+  // Customize the scroller tag name, defaults to tr.
-  scrollerTagName: 'div',
+  scrollerTagName: 'tr',

-  // Customize the virtual row class.
+  // Customize the virtual row class, defaults to vrow.
   rowClassName: 'vrow',

   // Wire up the data to the index.
 The index is then mapped to a Y position